plannigan/columbo/docs/usage-guide/optional-questions-and-branching.md

 ### Optional Questions

 The following is a basic example that has two optional questions that are not asked based on the answer to the first question.
-It also has an optional "echo" that is only displayed based on the answer to the first question.
+It also has an optional message that is only displayed based on the answer to the first question.

 ```python
 {!examples/optional_questions.py!}